isomerpages/pmo-nccs/media/press-releases/_posts/2013-08-15-cleantech-one-officially-opens-to-catalyse-cleantech-growth.md

 permalink: /media/press-release/cleantech-one-officially-opens-to-catalyse-cleantech-growth
 ---

-### CLEANTECH ONE OFFICIALLY OPENS TO CATALYSE CLEANTECH GROWTH

-**Singapore, 15 August 2013** - JTC Corporation's (JTC) CleanTech One, the first development at CleanTech Park, was officially opened by Minister for Trade & Industry Mr Lim Hng Kiang this morning.
+JTC Corporation's (JTC) CleanTech One, the first development at CleanTech Park, was officially opened by Minister for Trade & Industry Mr Lim Hng Kiang this morning.

 The Green Mark Platinum 6-storey, 37,500-sqm CleanTech One provides specialized business park, laboratory and office space for key local and international cleantech-related organizations to form a vibrant cleantech ecosystem in CleanTech Park.
 The Park is located next to the Nanyang Technological University (NTU), which is set to promote the cross-fertilisation of knowledge and ideas between academia and industry.